-Omnichannel personalization is currently a hot term for marketers in the Financial Services industry.
+Omnichannel personalization is currently a hot term for marketers across all industry verticals.
 What is it and why are financial marketers scrambling to attain this capability?
 To understand this, let’s take a look at a customer’s digital journey.

 What is Omnichannel Personalization?

 Omnichannel personalization is the act of tailoring personalized experiences for users on a channel which is based on the data collected from the users’ behavior on other digital channels.
 It is channel agnostic.
 This means that marketers use data to create a customized experience, regardless of where it was collected.